muhammadsalek/muhammadsalek/README.md

 > ### 💙 &nbsp;"Turning data into decisions that save lives."
 >
 > I am **Md Salek Miah** — a statistician and spatial epidemiologist at **SUST Bangladesh**, specialising in **machine learning, explainable AI (XAI), and global public health**.
 My research leverages large-scale DHS surveys from **10+ countries** to uncover determinants of maternal, mental, and child health.
-I champion **transparent AI** and open science — with **3 Q1 papers published** across Springer Nature, Wiley, and Cambridge University Press, **19+ manuscripts under review**, and active collaboration with international research organisations across three continents.
-I also run **[Salek Research Hub](https://www.youtube.com/@SalekResearch)** on YouTube, a channel dedicated to research education for the Bangladeshi academic community.
+I champion **transparent AI** and open science — with **4 Q1 papers published** across Springer Nature, Wiley, Elsevier, and Cambridge University Press, **18+ manuscripts under review**, and active collaboration with international research organisations across three continents.
+Alongside research, I serve as a **Statistical Analysis Instructor at BIIHR** and a **GBD Collaborator with IHME**, and I run **[Salek Research Hub](https://www.youtube.com/@SalekResearch)** on YouTube — a channel dedicated to research education for the Bangladeshi academic community.

 <br/>